LinjianLi/Seq2Seq-PyTorch/README.md

 ## To Do

+- Support beam search.
 - Fix `trainer`.
 When saving training checkpoint, `trainer` does not save the best epoch model.
 So, if resume training, the saved best epoch after finishing is not actually the best epoch of the whole training stage, but the best epoch after the checkpoint.
 (Not sure if trainer should save the best-so-far model at every checkpoint, which will make the checkpoint file large.)
 - (Not sure if it is necessary.)
 Support regression.
+- Refactor the structure of files in this project.
+- Add some utility scripts, such as `create_vocab.py`, `inference.py`, and so on.
+- Add evaluater and use evaluater in trainer.